Zeroo707/Zeroo707/README.md

 - 👋 Hi, I’m @Zeroo707
 - 👀 I’m interested in be a backend developer
-- 🌱 I’m currently learning Python, MySQL and Django!
+- 🌱 I’m currently learning Python, MySQL and Django framework!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me on instagram
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...